 Often, examining the person reveals weakness with moving the hip outside, also known as hip abduction.

 Generally, we use imaging to diagnose a gluteal tendon tear compared to tendinopathy.
-However, studies suggest ultrasound and MRI can see a gluteal tendon tear.
+Studies suggest that ultrasound and MRI can show a gluteal tendon tear.